-Errata slips are most commonly used to correct typographical errors, but can also be used to correct errors in content or layout.
-In some cases, an errata slip may be used to add missing information.
+Errata slips are widely used to correct typographical errors; however, they may also be used to address content or layout problems or add missing data.

-In some cases, an errata slip may be affixed to the outside of a book, such as on the dust jacket.
-This is usually done when the error is considered to be significant.
+An errata slip may be attached to the outside of a book’s dust jacket when an error is considered significant.

-Errata slips are generally not used for errors that are considered to be trivial or inconsequential.
+Errata slips should generally not be utilized when dealing with errors that are considered minor or inconsequential.

-An errata slip is a small piece of paper that is inserted into a book to correct an error.
-The errata slip is usually placed near the affected area so that readers can easily find and correct the mistake.
+An errata slip is a small slip of paper inserted into a book to correct errors.
+It should be placed near the affected area so readers can easily spot and correct it.

 Errata slips may not be frequent, but they occur occasionally in mass-market and trade paperback books.
 Most errors are minor and won’t significantly detract from your reading or enjoyment of the story; however, occasionally, major ones occur, such as misspelling a character name or incorrect plot points.